achristen/Meteobike/readme.md

 To connect the temperature and humidity sensor to the radiation shield, you must disconnect the temperature and humidity sensor from the Raspberry Pi, please ensure the sensor is not connected to any source of power.

 You will use the cirlce hook and loop velcro to attach the sheild and sensor.
 Place one piece on the inside of the radiaiton shield on the side that has 3 holes.
 It should be located close to the small hole that is farthest from the large hole.
-Place the second peice of velcro on the back side of the temperature and humidity sensor.
+Place the second piece of velcro on the back side of the temperature and humidity sensor.

 ![IMG_velcro](IMG_velcro.jpg)